jiaseny/ridge-regression/README.md

 # Iterative, Sketching-based Ridge Regression

-Python 2.7 codes for the paper:
+Python 2.7 code for the paper:

     An Iterative, Sketching-based Framework for Ridge Regression Agniva Chowdhury, Jiasen Yang, and Petros Drineas